Excursion to the Bible House on 25.05.2016

 by Jasna Baumgarten

-With a total of 9 participants* we started Wednesday morning at 9 o'clock from the main station in Kassel to Frankfurt.
-During the journey, which lasted about 2.5 hours, we had lively conversations about the contents of the lecture, our expectations regarding the guided tour in the Bibelhaus and the planning of the day.
-Arriving at the main station in Frankfurt, we decided to have lunch together.
-Afterwards, we leisurely walked to the Bibelhaus.
+With a total of 9 participants, we set off on Wednesday morning at 9 a.m. from Kassel main station to Frankfurt.
+During the journey, which took just under 2.5 hours, we had lively discussions about the content of the lecture, our expectations regarding the guided tour of the Bibelhaus and our plans for the day.
+Once we arrived at Frankfurt Central Station, we decided to have lunch together.
+Afterwards, we took a leisurely walk to the Bibelhaus.

-Once we arrived at the Bibelhaus, Mr. Dinkelacker was waiting for us to take the guided tour of the museum rooms.
-Mr. Dinkelacker is a Protestant pastor and has been working at the Bibelhaus Frankfurt as a religious education assistant for several years.
+When we arrived at the Bibelhaus, Mr. Dinkelacker was waiting for us and took us on a tour of the museum rooms.
+Mr. Dinkelacker is a Protestant pastor and has been working at the Bibelhaus Frankfurt for several years as a religious education worker.

 Our tour began in the "New Testament".
-We were allowed to sit down in a real boat while Mr. Dinkelacker simulated storm and swell with the help of instruments.
-We found this kind of "immersion" into the world of the Bible very successful.
-Mr. Dinkelacker then asked about our expectations and wishes regarding the tour.
-He led us in fast forward through parts of the history of Israel.
-He focused especially on the book of the prophets Isaiah and on the importance of the temple.
+We were allowed to sit in a real boat while Mr. Dinkelacker used instruments to simulate storms and swells.
+We found this kind of "immersion" in the world of the Bible very successful.
+Mr. Dinkelacker then asked us about our expectations and wishes regarding the tour.
+He led us through parts of the history of Israel in fast-forward.
+He mainly focused on the book of prophets Isaiah and the significance of the temple.
 In the second part of the tour, we were allowed to enter a nomad tent on the second floor of the Bible House.
-For this we took off our shoes and two of us, a woman and a man, dressed up as Sarah and Abraham.
+To do this, we took off our shoes and two of us, a woman and a man, dressed up as Sarah and Abraham.
 Then we were allowed to enter the tent.
-The women took their seats on the right and the men on the left.
+The women sat on the right, the men on the left.

-During the tour, Mr. Dinkelacker repeatedly referred to didactic possibilities of the exhibition and explained to us how he arranges tours with school classes of different ages.
-Especially the room with the nomad tent impressed us all very much and motivated us for an excursion to the Bibelhaus with a view to later school classes of our own.
-The time passed very quickly, so that many of us expressed the wish to come to the Bibelhaus a second time to look at the other exhibits at our leisure.
+During the tour, Mr. Dinkelacker repeatedly referred to the didactic possibilities of the exhibition and explained to us how he organizes the tours with school classes of different ages.
+We were all particularly impressed by the room with the nomad tent and were motivated to go on an excursion to the Bible House with a view to our own school classes in the future.
+The time passed very quickly, so many of us expressed the wish to come back to the Bible House a second time to see the other exhibits at our leisure.

-All in all, the excursion was very successful.
-There was an increased desire to have offerings like this more often.
-During the return trip, we let our new impressions sink in and arrived at the main train station in Kassel at 7 p.m. completely satisfied, but also exhausted.
+All in all, the excursion was a great success.
+There was a growing desire to have offers like this more often.
+During the return journey, we let our new impressions sink in and arrived back at Kassel Central Station at 7 p.m., completely satisfied but also exhausted.